r7kamura/rspec-request_describer/README.md

 ### variables in URL path

-You can embed variables in URL path like `/users/:id`.
+You can embed variables in URL path like `/users/:user_id`.
-In this example, the returned value of `id` method will be emobeded as its real value.
+In this example, the returned value of `user_id` method will be emobeded as its real value.

 ```ruby
 # `subject` will be `get("/users/#{user_id}")`.